-(d) Intermediate commands will establish procedures to verify, within five days of submission, the completeness and accuracy of reports submitted by subordinate reporting organizations.
-If required, direct subordinate organizations to submit a corrected report when computation or administrative errors are discovered.
-Intermediate commands must maintain a record of the report verification for a period of 12 months.
+(d) Intermediate commands will verify in DRRS-MC, within five days of submission, the completeness and accuracy of reports submitted by subordinate reporting organizations.
+If required, return the report with comment to the subordinate organizations to re-submit a corrected report when computation or administrative errors are discovered.
+The timelines for report submission will not be exceeded for this review.
+Detailed status of reports reviewed, submitted late, not reviewed, or not corrected are displayed in DRRS-MC.